SkygearIO/skygear-doc/content/cloud-db/basics/ios.md

 NSNumber *done = [record objectForKey: @"done"];
 ```

 You can construct a `SKYQuery` object by providing a `recordType`.
 You can configure the `SKYQuery` by mutating its state.
-Read the [Query](/ios/guide/query) section to learn more.
+Read the [Query][doc-queries] section to learn more.

 ### Updating a record